-When you nominate yourself, you are able to set a display name that will appear on the ballot paper.
+When you nominate yourself, you will set a name that will appear on the ballot.
 This could include using a nickname.
-This name will appear on the ballot and the Students' Union website.
 You could use a nickname for campaigning purposes or because it is the name that students know you by.
 We would recommend that your election material includes your name as it will appear on the ballot paper.